Strength-Endurance Training for Parkinson's (NCT06893055)

-Improve walking endurance and strength
+Improve walking balance and strength

 - Trial ID